 The information below is provided as a starting point for a challenging topic, and is likely to evolve over time.

-Library staff are open to new ideas and suggestions to improve our approach to diversity.
+Library staff are open to new ideas and suggestions to improve the equity, diversity and inclusivity of our collections.
 Please contact subjectlibrarians@city.ac.uk if you have any feedback.

-The following questions can help you to evaluate your reading list.
+Considering the following questions can help you to evaluate your reading list:

 Adapted from UAL Decolonising reading lists CC BY-NC 4.0